destink/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to discover trends and insight to assist Louise with their crowdfunding campaign
+Performing analysis on Kickstarter data to discover trends and insight to assist Louise with their crowdfunding campaign.